echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

 Though I am unaware of the standard practice for this project, I feel that <machine>\_mpu.build is more appropriate than <machine>.build\_mpu

+[sebastian.holzapfel: As the dot separators represent directories, making this change would imply duplicating the top-level machine directory under a different name.
+I would prefer we remain with one top-level package directory per machine as is standard practice in this project.
+Leaving as is - let me know if this is unsatisfactory.]

 Location: components/mpu-armv7m/docs.md:107
 Comment 10: Rework
 I recall that you personally had problems with third-party drivers.
 Are these problems limited to